anchore/anchore-charts/stable/anchore-engine/README.md

 #### ENSURE MIGRATION IS PERFORMED SEPARATELY FROM ANCHORE ENGINE UPGRADES

 All helm installation steps will include a flag to override the Anchore Engine/Enterprise images with your current running version.
+Upgrading your version of Anchore can be performed after moving to the new chart from charts.anchore.io.
 Record the version of your Anchore deployment and use it anytime the instructions refer to the Engine Code Version.

 ### Determine Currently Running Anchore Version

-Connect to the anchore-api pod and issue the following command and record the Engine Code Version:
+Connect to the anchore-api pod, issue the following command and record the Engine Code Version:

 ```
 [anchore@anchore-api anchore-engine]$ anchore-cli system status